xgmitt00-220814/Type1toUnicode/README.md

 ```
 forfiles /s /m *.pdf /c "cmd /c [full path]Type1toUnicode.exe -p @file -f [full path]multi_ascii.json -v"
 ```
-You can mass-analyze contents of the log files too, e.g. seach them for occurences of certain messages with [grep](https://en.wikipedia.org/wiki/Grep) or other pattern-matching utilities.
+You can mass-analyze contents of the log files too, i.e. seach them for occurences of certain messages with [grep](https://en.wikipedia.org/wiki/Grep) or other pattern-matching utilities.

 # Font map JSON file and how to create it